tableau/webdataconnector/docs/wdc_create_connector.md

 * The `meta` tag prevents your browser from caching the page.
 * The `index.css` and `toastify.min.js` files are used to simplify styling and formatting.
-* The `index.js` file is a helper library for your connector.
-(For example, the connector uses jQuery to get JSON data.)
+* The `index.js` file is the code for your connector.

 Between the `body` tags, there is a simple button element that illustrates how users can interact with your connector before getting data.
 In the next step, we'll configure what happens when that buttons is clicked.